Navigation auf uzh.ch

 TALIS Video Study for Germany

-The TALIS Video Study for Germany is a project of the Leibniz Association, which follows the international video study Teaching and Learning International Survey (TALIS-Video) and is being processed by the DIPF within the framework of a research network.
-The study is expected to accompany 85 mathematics classes at secondary level 1 on the topic of "quadratic equations".
-The teaching units conducted on this topic will be recorded on video and evaluated with regard to different quality dimensions of teaching.
-In addition, performance tests as well as student and teacher surveys will be used.
-The aim of the study is to take a closer look at teaching processes and to relate them to the learning success of pupils.
+The TALIS Video Study for Germany was a follow-up to the larger scale TALIS Video study.
+It was conducted by the DIPF as part of a research network.
+The study focused on 85 secondary level 1 mathematics classes while they were being taught quadratic equations.
+Classes on this topic were recorded on video and assessed for several teaching quality dimensions.
+Achievement tests and student and teacher surveys were also used.
+The aim of the study was to take a closer look at teaching processes and to relate them to the learning achievements of pupils.

 Further information can be found under TALIS-Video Study for Germany.